Artist: Kim Yosu - on Unsplash

 Funeral and Memorial Services

-A good ceremony captures the human and spiritual values of the person who lived them.
+A good ceremony captures the human and spiritual values of the person who lived them and lights the way for the Being who is new to being dead, helping them get to where they are going.

 Artist: Travis Grossen_Unsplash